THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Plan Internal Linking Architecture in Advance

-One of the most valuable aspects of a content calendar is the ability to plan your internal linking architecture before you publish.
 Map which articles will link to which other articles.
 Ensure pillar pages are linked from every cluster article.
 Identify opportunities to link upcoming articles to high-performing existing pages.
-This pre-planning turns internal linking from an afterthought into a systematic PageRank distribution strategy.
+Pre-planning turns internal linking from an afterthought into a systematic PageRank distribution strategy.

 Map internal links before publishing, not after